waldeinburg/bubula2/en/flumen.md

   in line in front of you!
 - The site is only up and running one hour each week.
 It's running on an old
-  [Raspberry Pi](https://www.raspberrypi.org) under my couch in a timer socket.
+  [Raspberry Pi](https://www.raspberrypi.org) in a timer socket.
   The site may also be running if I choose to turn on the machine.
-And the site may be down if one of my kids has been playing under the couch.

 The source code for Flumen can be found on [GitHub](https://github.com/waldeinburg/bubula2-flumen).